 The Lumagen is now set to unity, but may not yet be correctly configured for the display in use, and the correct configuration will vary dependant on the Lumagen being used.
 It is imperative the user correctly configures the Lumagen, or the results will not be as expected.

 To check for the correct set-up the following tests can be used.

-- Using a controlled video source display a black image
+- Using a controlled video source display a zero black image

 - Change the In/Out HDMI options in turn and check for accurate black levels

-(A probe can be used to check black levels, as outlined below)
+(A probe can be used to check black levels)

-- Generate a 'File/New' LUT, and use 'Edit/LUT Manipulation/Gamma' and set to 2.0
+- Generate a New Unity Bypass LUT, and use the LUT Tools to set Gamma to 2.0

-(If the LightSpace license you have doesn't have the 'Edit/LUT Manipulation' option, use the LUT Image to make a similar gamma change via an external graphics program)
+(If the ColourSpace license you have doesn't have the LUT Tools option, use the LUT Image to make a similar gamma change via an external graphics program)

 - Using a controlled video source display the Light Illusion BrightnessCal image

 - Again, change the In/Out HDMI options in turn and test by uploading the Gamma Change LUT created above